ringcentral/ringcentral-api-docs/docs/team-messaging/bots/walkthrough.md

 % ngrok http 3000
 ```

-If every thing goes well you should see the following screen.
+If every thing goes well you should see the following output to your terminal.

 <img src="../../../img/ngrok-running.png" class="img-fluid" style="max-width: 400px">